sjelin/FluidJS/README.md

 Overview
 ========

-Fluid.js follows the MVC model:
+Fluid.js follows the MVC structure:

 ![MVC Diagram](mvc.png?raw=true)

-However, much like Backbone.js, the line between its views and it's controllers is blurry.
+However, much like Backbone.js, the line between its views and its controllers is blurry.
 A more complete diagram of how Fluid.js works might look like this: